kanrong/react-ie7-ex/README.md

 # react-ie7-ex
-## An example of React which can works on IE7
+## An example of React which works on IE7